docker-library/docs/ghost/content.md

 Then, access it via `http://localhost:8080` or `http://host-ip:8080` in a browser.

-You can also point the image to your existing content on your host
+You can also point the image to your existing content on your host:

 	docker run --name some-ghost -v /path/to/ghost/blog:/var/lib/ghost ghost

-...or a data container
+Alternatively you can use a data container

-	docker run --name some-ghost --volumes-from some-ghost-data ghost
+	docker create --name some-ghost-data -v /var/lib/ghost ghost /bin/true docker run --name some-ghost --volumes-from some-ghost-data ghost